The Land of Deborah is an independent artist with a unique take on life, love and the pursuit of fair trade chocolate.

-The last two years have brought with them numerous successes that are reflected in the song choices on “IN”.
+The last few years have brought with them numerous successes that are reflected in the song choices on “IN”.
 Found on the CD is the catchy homage to seventies pop music, “I Don’t Mind”, the theme song of the short film, Potluck.
-“I Don’t Mind” was named Best Composition at the 2009 Action On Film International Film Festival, as well as received a nomination at the 2009 Feel Good Film Festival for Best Original Song.
+“I Don’t Mind” and the score for "Potluck" was named Best Composition at the 2009 Action On Film International Film Festival (AOF), as well as receiving a nomination at the 2009 Feel Good Film Festival for Best Original Song.

-“IN” follows The Land of Deborah’s previous EP release, “You Are Here”, which received the following review by R.C.
+“IN” followed Deborah’s previous EP release, “You Are Here”, which received the following review by R.C.
 Joseph of 24 Hours:

 "One need listen no further than The Land of Deborah’s latest release, You are Here, to witness one of the smoothest voices in the city.
 Coupled with distinct yet subtle instrumentation, The Land of Deborah’s sound grows to resemble that which may have occurred if M.I.A. set out to make a Carly Simon record.”